Nelfe80/RetroBat-Marquee-Manager/README.md

 You can configure this setting manually by editing the config.ini file or through the BatGui interface, where you can select the appropriate screen number from a dropdown menu.<br>

 <h3>AcceptedFormats = mp4, jpg, png</h3>
-This parameter defines the types of media formats that the Marquee Manager will accept for generating marquees.<br>
+This parameter defines the types of media formats that the Marquee Manager will accept for generating marquees in this priority order.<br>

 mp4: Allows video files to be used as part of the marquee display.<br>
 jpg: Allows JPEG image files.<br>